feyeandal/feye.website/data/blog/pnmxsotma2022.md

 We are still yet to announce the bidding process at https://pistangmapa.org.
 So stay tuned!

 _In case you missed Pista ng Mapa and State of the Map 2022, you may watch the highlights [here](https://www.youtube.com/watch?v=9WTnx_RQrBU)._

+**Photo credits to [SBCreatives](https://www.facebook.com/SBPHCreatives) and the volunteers of the Geodetic Engineers of the Philippines Inc. Bicol University Student Chapter for the photos**